JKindonNtx/solutions-euc/documentation/RA-2022-Citrix Virtual Apps and Desktops - Windows Desktops on vSphere/RA-2022/ra-2022-07-validation.md

 ### Logon Time Scores

-The following graphs will show the linear scalability detail for login performance over the test runs.
-The tests were performed with 1, 2, 4, 6 and 8 nodes to ensure accuracy.
+The following graphs will show the linear scalability detail for logon performance over the test runs.
+A lower result is better:

 ![Logon Performance Bar Chart](../images/RA-2022-Citrix_Virtual_Apps_and_Desktops_Windows_Desktops_on_vSphere_image19.png "Logon Performance Bar Chart")